 Interface for Lists

 This UI is built on the idea of a collection of things or artifacts.
-The most popular applications for this design are messaging or personal organizer apps, including to-do lists, notepad apps, and other apps that present a condensed list of items or content.
+The most popular applications for this design are messaging or personal organizer apps, including to-do lists, notepad apps, and others that present a condensed list of items or content.

-This framework can be used in conjunction with tabbed windows and can be expanded to full-screen pages for each list object for browsing or editing.
+This framework can be used with tabbed windows and expanded to full-screen pages for each list object for browsing or editing.
 The list-style framework allows for the quick viewing of results.

 It can be integrated with control choices like removing, exporting, and sharing through the top-right navigation button or the bottom action bar.